Printing

 - Flow %: Increase (105-110%) if you see gaps between extrusion lines.
 Decrease (95-98%) for blobs or over-packed lines.

-Note: Tune adjustments are temporary and only affect the current print.
+Note: Speed and Flow adjustments are temporary and only affect the current print.
 The next print uses your slicer’s original values.
+Z-Offset is the exception - see below.

 Fan speed: Part cooling fan speed is not adjusted from the Tune overlay.
 Current fan speeds are shown on the Print Status panel; tap that fan row to open the separate fan control overlay.